aerugo/bbu/README.md

 There are multiple ways to explore BBU at the moment.

+## Babel Explorer

+You can exlplore the world of BBU through explore.babelbetween.us.
+This is the most straight forward and simple way to experience the project.

 ## bbu.world forum

 Explore BBU as it was originally written on [bbu.world](https://bbu.world/c/babel-between-us/9).
 Unfortunately, the annotation interface is not publicly available without being logged in with the right user authorization.
 This is only because [our annotation tool](https://github.com/edgeryders/annotator_store-gem) does not offer a public read-only mode.

-## babelbetween.us reader

-We developed [a simple "reader" web application](https://babelbetween.us/#/) that shows forum threads as continuous text with a nice layout.
-This is the most traditional and linear way to read BBU.

-## codebook

-Over 14,000 annotations were made using almost 3,000 individual concepts or "codes".
-Most of these codes have definitions that were written by the annotators.
-Some codes like "pandemic" were used over 50 times, while other codes like "parable" were used only once.
-We developed a [simple "codebook"](https://codes.bbu.world/) to quickly look up codes and their definitions.

 ## SSNA and dashboard